clevisonbarbosa/ClevisonBarbosa/README.md

 ### 🚀 About Me

-I'm a backend developer with a focus on creating robust and scalable solutions using Java, PHP.
+I'm a backend developer with a focus on creating robust and scalable solutions using Laravel, PHP, Vue.js.
 My current interests also include React for building dynamic web interfaces.

 When I'm not coding, you can find me enjoying music, watching movies, or relaxing at the beach.